Configuring FalkorDB Docker for Replication

 # 2) "Query internal execution time: 0.122645 milliseconds"

-With replication configured, FalkorDB is now set up for high availability and data redundancy, ensuring that your data is synchronized across multiple instances.
-This setup provides a robust and fault-tolerant environment for your applications.
+With replication configured, FalkorDB provides high availability and data redundancy.
+Your data is now synchronized across multiple instances, creating a robust and fault-tolerant environment.